TangLinjia/tanglinjia.github.io/index.md

   From September to December 2024\\
   Supervised by Prof. [Sihang Liu](https://www.sihangliu.com/) at the University of Waterloo.

-- **RNA-small molecule binding affinity**
-  From February 2025\\
-  Supervised by Principal Scientist [Wu Min](https://sites.google.com/site/wumincf/) at A*STAR in Singapore.

 - **Medical Image Generation**
   From March 2025\\
-  Supervised by Ph.D. student [Jasper Zhang](https://jasperzhang.com/) at the University of Toronto and the University Health Network.
+  Supervised by Ph.D. student [Jasper Zhang](https://jasperzhang.com/) at the University of Toronto, Dalla Lana School of Public Health.

 ---